EtherealEngine/etherealengine-docs/docs/5_tutorials/2_ethereal_control_center/01_getting_started.md

 - **Cluster Type:** This will be the local kubernetes distribution you want to use.
 MicroK8s is recommended.

-    > Currently, `MicroK8s` is supported on Windows & Linux while `Minikube` is supported on Linux.
+    > Currently, `MicroK8s` is supported on Windows & Linux while `Minikube` is supported on Linux only.

-- **Prerequisites:** These are a set of items that should be manually configured by the user.
+- **Prerequisites:** These are the set of items that should be manually configured by the user.
 If an item is correctly setup then its status will be green tick, else it will have a red cross with details and link to docs for the corrective measures.
     > Currently, there are no prerequisites for native Linux.

 ### Step 2 - Authentication